ngs-docs/2021-august-remote-computing/_main.utf8.md

 ![Figure 1 from Stoudt et al., 2021](proj-journal.pcbi.1008770.g001.PNG)

-So we need to organize our projects for iteration and tracking results over time - potentially months, or years.
+So we need to organize our projects for iteration, dead-ends, and tracking processes over time - potentially months, or years.
 And that's what the next few sections will be about.

 For more discussion and details, I highly recommend [Principles for data analysis workflows, Stoudt et al., 2021](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1008770), which is the best exploration of real data science practice I've yet seen.
 (Conflict alert: I was a reviewer :)

-## Example: a rough bioinformatics workflow
+## One example: a rough bioinformatics workflow

 ![a bioinformatics workflow](proj-workflow.png)